 Here’s all the information on this year’s 15th annual Free Comic Book Day.
 Every year we strive to make the event bigger and better, and this year is no exception.
 With the release of Captain America Civil War that same weekend, the event will have a decidedly Marvel feel to it.

 Free Comic Book Day is the first Saturday in May.
-We break the event day up into two separate yet equally thrilling events.
+We break the event up into two separate yet equally exciting events.

-Because we are allowed to give the books away starting at midnight, we have an early release event beginning at 10pm on May 1st and lasting until 2am.
-Books are given out at midnight, but there’s lots to do before then.
+Because we are allowed to give the books away starting at midnight, we have an early release event beginning at 10pm on Friday, May 6th and lasting until 2am.
+Books are given out at midnight, but there’s a lot going on before then.

-The day event begins at 10am on Saturday May 2nd, and last until 7pm.
+The day event begins at 10am on Saturday May 7th, and lasts until 7pm.

 COME EARLY FOR THE BEST SELECTION.

 Books are split evenly between the night and day events, and all 50 titles will be available.
 We have literally hundreds of each title to give away.
 (First in line at both events will receive all 50 books as a testament to your fortitude and endurance.)

 The first 200 people in line at each event will also get a free Marvel graphic novel, which you’ll be able to pick out from an impressive staff picked selection.

 To celebrate Carol’s official retirement we’ve worked with DC Comics to create a custom cover for their DC Superhero Girls Book, celebrating our anniversary and her place as a female pioneer in the industry.